D-Wargle/Social-Network-API/README.md

 ## Credits

-Credits: This project was created as part of a coding bootcamp challenge. - Sources and References: Portions of the code and guidance were provided with assistance from ChatGPT, Tutors, and my Instructors.
+Credits: This project was created as part of the OSU bootcamp with help from chatGPT, friends, and fellow classmates

 ## Walkthrough Video